35percent/11tystarter/src/posts/only-one-in-ten-new-homes-in-southwark-is-social-rented.md

 [^2] The [Planning London Datahub](https://www.london.gov.uk/what-we-do/planning/who-we-work/borough-webpages#:~:text=The%20Planning%20DataHub%20is%20a,shared%20understanding%20of%20the%20data.) is a *'collaborative project between all of the Planning Authorities in London'* including Southwark.
 It is part of the [London Datastore](https://data.london.gov.uk/) and is a 'new data base that includes data fed live from the boroughs...'.
 The Datahub's [Residential Completion Dashboard](https://public.tableau.com/views/PlanningLondonDatahub-Dashboard/MainDashboard?:language=en&:display_count=y&publish=yes&:origin=viz_share_link) shows all housing completions for all the boroughs in London.

 [^3] 5,761 social rented homes were completed, 3,050 s/r homes were lost, leaving a 2,711 net gain for the eighteen financial years FY2004-FY2021 - an average of 150.6 homes per annum.
-25,286 homes of all tenures were built in total.
+25,286 homes of all tenures were  completed in total.
 From an analysis of the [Residential Completion Dashboard](https://public.tableau.com/views/PlanningLondonDatahub-Dashboard/MainDashboard?:language=en&:display_count=y&publish=yes&:origin=viz_share_link), data filtered for Southwark.

 [^4] 17,651 free-market (69.81%), 2,711 social rent (10.72%), 339 affordable rent (1.34%), 3,572 intermediate (14.13%), 57 Discount Market Rent (0.23%), 956 Other (3.39%) - 25,286 units in total.
 Completed during the eighteen years FY2004-FY2021.
 Figures do not include non-conventional units and empty homes brought back into use.
 From an analysis of the [Residential Completion Dashboard](https://public.tableau.com/views/PlanningLondonDatahub-Dashboard/MainDashboard?:language=en&:display_count=y&publish=yes&:origin=viz_share_link), data filtered for Southwark.